flying fox mega bat hanging upside down photo by Signe Allerslev

 Hoary Bat, Isle Royale National Park, 2014, National Park Service Photo

-The Case for Vampire Bats by NPT
+The Case for Vampire Bats by NPR's Skunk Bear

 get to know vampire bats